Latvian Prime Minister Krisjanis Karins set to benefit from hardline stance on Ukraine war

 The Jauna Vienotiba (New Unity, JV) of PM Krisjanis Karins maintains its leading position with 13.3%, up by 5 percentage points from August 31.

-The opposition Greens and Farmers Union (ZZS) came second with 7.8 %, but the party is likely to be shunned because of its domination by former mayor of the port of Ventspils, Aivars Lembergs – an oligarch jailed for five years for corruption and sanctioned by the United States.
+The opposition Greens and Farmers Union (ZZS) came second with 7.8 %, but the party is likely to be shunned because of its domination by the former mayor of the port of Ventspils, Aivars Lembergs – an oligarch jailed for five years for corruption and sanctioned by the United States.

-Third place is held by the governing rightwing National Alliance (NA) on 7.3%, which is a 0.2pp drop from the August 31 poll.
+Third place is held by the governing right-wing National Alliance (NA) on 7.3%, which is a 0.2pp drop from the August 31 poll.
 The two other governing parties, For Development/For!
 (A/P!) and the New Conservatives are both below the 5% threshold.

 Karins might therefore have to draw on some of the smaller or new parties, such as the Progressives (P) and the relatively little-known United List (AS), encompassing various smaller parties, which are also close to the threshold.

 Support for Harmony (S), a centre-left party that is traditionally favoured by the local Russian voters, appears to have collapsed because of the Ukraine war.
-Since the restablishment of independence the centre-right ethnic Latvian parties have often had to group together to exclude Harmony from power but its support now is just 5.1%.
+Since the re-establishment of independence the centre-right ethnic Latvian parties have often had to group together to exclude Harmony from power, but its support now is just 5.1%.

 “To me, one of the main questions to be answered by the elections is how Harmony, the traditional party of the Russian-speaking population in Latvia, will perform.
 It seems it has lost much of its support.
 I do not think it can count much on anger of the Russian voters on the taking down of the Soviet-era monuments in Latvia.
 For many, over time, they’ve become symbols of oppression, glorifying the Soviet era and an imperial Russia,” says Bukovskis.

 Some Russian-speaking voters feel that they have been abandoned.
-Viktor, a Russian-speaking Rigan, whose name bne IntelliNews withholds upon his request, told bne IntelliNews that “no party” now defends Russians in Latvia.
+Viktor, a Russian-speaking Rigan, whose name bne IntelliNews has withheld at his request, told bne IntelliNews that “no party” now defends Russians in Latvia.

 “If they did, they would be shut down on the accusation of support of Russia.
 Under the shield of the war, the [Latvian] government has swept everything under the rug and eggs on animosity against the Russian-speaking Latvians, all Russians and everything what is Russian,” he said.